 - Mainstream fashion blogs focus mainly on high-street brands (which I personally dislike) and current trends (which I care nothing about).
 But I think my readers feel the same way, that it’s more important to find and refine one’s own personal style, rather than obsess over this seasons “must-have” items that will probably not be suitable for most people and go out of fashion in the blink of an eye.

-- I heavily promote my favourite vintage shops from around the world (and I don’t charge for this service just to make it clear!) and I share the fascinating stories of their owners through a weekly Q&A in the Vintage Shop Of The Week section, which you can find HERE!
+- I heavily promote my favourite vintage shops from around the world (and I don’t charge for this service just to make it clear!) and I share the fascinating stories of their owners through a weekly Q&A in the Vintage Shop Of The Week section.

 - Vintage fashion blogs and their creators are big advocates of slow-fashion of good quality (there is the word again!) products that not only look and feel better, than mass-produced garments but also last much, much longer!

-- I like to share my knowledge as well as tips and advises of real experts, such as textile conservators, in the field of vintage garments.
+- I like to share my knowledge as well as tips and advice from real experts, such as textile conservators, in the field of vintage garments.

 You might find these articles very useful:

-- Some of the best, factual vintage fashion blogs, that will help you learn the history of vintage fashion are:
+- Some of the best, factual vintage fashion blogs, that will help you learn the history of vintage fashion: